angelmz/learn-elixir-with-tests/hello-world.md

 end
 ```

-- Run `elixirc` to compile the app, then to run your program in iex type `iex greetings.ex`.
+- Run `elixirc` to compile the app, then to run your program in iex type `iex hello_world.ex`.
 - Now type in `Greetings.say_hello()` to be greeted by your program!

 ## How it works